The client understands and agrees to the following:

 If your vehicle breaks down on a weekend, it will likely not be replaced or fixed until at least the following Monday.
 (In Europe especially, nearly all repair shops are closed on Sunday, and a majority are closed on Saturday as well.)
 Of course some such repairs require several days to complete.

-If you are involved in an accident of any sort, you should immediately report it to the local police.
-If you fail to call the police in such instance, or if you without justification leave the site of an accident, the insurance coverage may be void relative to that accident.
+Again, if you are involved in an accident of any sort, you should immediately report it to the local police.
+If you fail to call the police in such instance, or if in such instance you give false information to the police, or if you without justification leave the site of an accident, the insurance coverage may be void relative to that accident.

 8) Car and Motorhome Rental (not Lease) Exceptions and Exclusions